 Other programs have partner tiers that require the completion of enablement tasks to move from one tier to the next — like various levels of certification.
 Establishing tiers or investing in a learning management software (LMS) can help your partners become experts in your product (and prevent you from wasting resources on an unengaged partner).

-6. Does The Partnership’s Total Addressable Market Satisfy Your KPIs?
+6. Does The Partnership’s Immediately Addressable Market Satisfy Your KPIs?

 Just take this example from our Partner Playbook, depicting 2,100 existing overlaps between hypothetical partner Hextall & Co.’s customers and your prospects (That’s a lot of potential intros!).
 If your average deal size is $25,000, then…